 - 20. CHECKS MUST BE CASHED IMMEDIATELY!
 ALL checks issued by the Warren County Fair (premiums and/or auction) are VOID if they are not cashed within 90 days of the date issued.
 After 90 days from the date on the check, uncashed checks will become a donation to the Fair Board.
 If you do not wish to receive a premium check from your fair exhibits please advise the Fair Secretary prior to Fair. - 21.
 No Cell Phones or text messaging allowed by any exhibitors during shows or contests. - 22.
-No solicitation on Warren County Fairgrounds during the annual Fair no handbills, signage, handouts or flyers can be distributed or placed on car windows.
+No solicitation on Warren County Fairgrounds during the annual Fair - no handbills, signage, handouts or flyers can be distributed or placed on car windows.
 Only information/ advertising from paid commercial vendors can be given away from their specific commercial booth space or authorized vendors.
 No other advertising can be placed on fairgrounds property during the annual Fair event (barns, poles, windows, etc.) Without prior consent from the Warren County Fair Board of Directors. - 23.
 Alcohol Policy Alcohol is not allowed or sold on the Fairgrounds property during the dates of the annual Fair event.
 Law enforcement will be called to handle infractions to the rule. - 24.
 Infraction of any rule/regulation may result in immediate disqualification from current year fair and future fairs. - 25.
-YQCA will be the only certification method accepted for 2019 and beyond.
-ALL species except horse and dog MUST be certified.
+YQCA will be required for 4-H/FFA members. - 26.
+Code of Ethics apply to Open Class exhibitor.